geopython/pygeoapi/docs/source/configuration.rst

     :align: left
     :alt: JSON-LD support

-pygeoapi supports structured metadata about a deployed instance, and is also capable of presenting feature data as structured data. `JSON-LD`_ equivalents are available for each HTML page, and are embedded as data blocks within the corresponding page for search engine optimisation (SEO).
+pygeoapi supports structured metadata about a deployed instance, and is also capable of presenting data as structured data. `JSON-LD`_ equivalents are available for each HTML page, and are embedded as data blocks within the corresponding page for search engine optimisation (SEO).
 Tools such as the `Google Structured Data Testing Tool`_ can be used to check the structured representations.